Bill Elliott: NASCAR career

-Elliott/Melling years
+Elliott/Melling years (1976-1991)

-Elliott Racing
+Elliott Racing (1976-1981)

 Driving a car owned by his father, George Elliott, Elliott made his first Winston Cup Series start at Rockingham in 1976.
 He qualified 34th in a field of 36 cars, and finished 33rd; Elliott only lasted 32 laps that day before the oil pump failed in his Ford Torino.
 Elliott toiled for five years in the Winston Cup Series without corporate sponsorship, and along the way showed flashes that he could compete with the established veterans of the sport.
 In mid-1977, Elliott bought a Mercury Montego from Bobby Allison after his split from Penske Racing to replace the inferior Torino, and the move paid off.
-He soon earned his first Top 10 finish in the Southern 500 (10th), and his first top-5 finish 2 years later in the same race, finishing 2nd to race winner (and Elliott's boyhood hero) David Pearson.
+He soon earned his first top-ten finish in the Southern 500 (tenth), and his first top-five finish two years later in the same race, finishing second to race winner (and Elliott's boyhood hero) David Pearson.

 In the fall of 1980, Elliott gained his first major sponsor in the form of $500 from Harry Melling of Melling Racing in the 1980 National 500 at Charlotte.
-Melling would extend his contract and give the team enough sponsorship to run a 12 race schedule in 1981.
-In the 1981 season, he had one Top 5 and seven Top 10 finishes in 13 races, including the team's first pole in the spring race at Darlington.
+Melling would extend his contract and give the team enough sponsorship to run a twelve race schedule in 1981.
+In the 1981 season, he had one top-five and seven top-ten finishes in thirteen races, including the team's first pole in the spring race at Darlington.